radius-project/bicep-types-aws/artifacts/bicep/aws/aws.kinesisvideo/default/types.md

 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.
 * **Type**: string: The type of the Kinesis Video Signaling Channel to create.
 Currently, SINGLE_MASTER is the only supported channel type.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-Specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-The following characters can be used: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-Specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-The following characters can be used: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.KinesisVideo/StreamProperties
 ### Properties
 * **Arn**: string (ReadOnly): The Amazon Resource Name (ARN) of the Kinesis Video stream.